HestHub/nix-config/blog.md

 rebuild, and we have both flakes and the new nix command at our fingertips.

-So now we are ready to build and use flakes.

-i did do some experimentation with this flake: [nixified-AI](github:nixified-ai/flake#invokeai-amd) a flake of [InvokeAI](https://www.invoke.com/), a platform to run text-to-image AI locally.
+To test it out,I did do some experimentation with this flake: [nixified-AI](github:nixified-ai/flake#invokeai-amd) a flake of [InvokeAI](https://www.invoke.com/), a platform to run text-to-image AI locally.

 at first i tried to run it directly from github